Prom is Here... But What Do I Wear?

 Suit or Tuxedo

 Are you having a hard time choosing between a suit or tuxedo?
-Let’s make this simple – a tuxedo is always your best bet!
-In choosing between a tuxedo and suit, it all comes down to how formal your event is, and as this is your prom – we can all agree that this is a very formal event.
+Let’s make this simple – In choosing between a tuxedo and suit, it all comes down to how formal your event is, and as this is your prom – we can all agree that this is a very formal event.
 If your date is wearing a beautiful Cinderella dress, you should definitely be pulling your best Prince Charming look and rocking that tuxedo!

 Long-Tie vs. Bowtie